 - Reference letter from one research advisor

-Applications must be completed online and submitted by noon CST on Friday, March 24, 2017.
-Selected students will be notified of their acceptance by mid-April.
+The application portal will open Monday, March 1, 2021.
+Applications must be completed by noon CDT on Tuesday, April 20, 2021.
+Selected students will be notified of their acceptance by the end of April.

 Racquel Collins, MT(ASCP), MBA, PhD